 Financial, technological, operational, and business interests, as well as the views of other interested parties are considered when setting objectives.

-The final set of approved objectives is documented, and copies of these documents are filed in the Quality Department.
+The final set of approved objectives is documented, and copies of these documents are in Plex.

 6.2.2 Planning actions to achieve environmental objectives